aguinane/nyum/_recipes/caponata-pasta.md

 * `1 tbs` red wine vinegar

-> Sitr in eggplant and vinegar
+> Stir in eggplant and red wine vinegar

 ---

 > Serve with fresh spinach and rocket and parmesan cheese